skanti/HammingBruteForce/README.md

 # Haming-Brute-Force
 A fast 64-bit Brute-Force Method to Match 256-bit Binary Descriptors by the Closest Haming Distance.
-This is

 ## Description